gemrb/gemrb.github.io/_drafts/2020-08-25-interview-with-project-founder-daniele-collantoni.md

 it was. :)

-_Tune in tomorrow to hear from Edheldil, the maintainer that succeeded Danielle._
+_Tune in tomorrow to hear from Edheldil, the maintainer that succeeded Daniele._